Close

 When legal issues arise, service members and their families have a number of free resources at the ready.
 Legal assistance is available whether you need an expert to review a contract or help with estate planning.
 If you need to finalize deployment-related legal documents, legal assistance can help.
 You can also get advice on mediation for child custody.
 Here are some of your options.

-Free legal help from the Legal Assistance Office
+Free legal help from the legal assistance office

-Your installation’s Legal Assistance Office can serve you in many situations where you may need legal advice or help completing legal documents; however, representation in court is not available for service members or their families.
-Active-duty military, retired service members and their families are eligible for free legal assistance, including:
+Your installation’s legal assistance office can serve you in many situations where you may need legal advice or help completing legal documents.
+However, representation in court is not usually available for service members or their families.

 • Drafting powers of attorney

-• Drafting wills
+• Drafting wills (or other estate planning documents)

 • Providing family law advice (adoption, marriage, divorce, alimony and property division)